 Our direct, problem-solving style is tailored to the needs of each couple.
 Because every relationship is unique, we do not use a one-size-fits-all approach to couples counseling.
-Most couples have an idea by the end of the first couple of sessions whether or not our work can be helpful for their relationship.
+After the first couple sessions, most couples have a good idea about whether or not our work can help their relationship.

 - Experience with couples in distress

 - Focus on helping people move forward and get back on track

 Ed.D, LMFT, LCPC